-If an agency is submitting a request for LETCSA exemption, waiver, extension, or variance under WAC 139-03-030 and staff recommends approval, the Executive Director shall schedule the request for full consideration at the next Commission meeting.
-If it is determined by the Chair that circumstances justify expedited review, the Commission Chair may schedule a special meeting for the sole purpose of effecting review.
+If an agency is submitting a request for LETCSA Exemption, Waiver, Extension, or Variance under WAC 139-03-030 and staff recommends approval, the Executive Director shall schedule the request for full consideration at the next Commission meeting.
+If the Commission Chair determines that circumstances justify expedited review, the Commission Chair may schedule a special meeting for the sole purpose of effecting review.
 After full consideration of the matter, the Commission shall deny, grant, or provide alternative mitigating relief.
 The applicant or a representative from the employing agency is not required to be present.